-Is there a blood test to detect pregnancy in the bitch?
+Is there a blood test to detect pregnancy?

-A blood test is now available that detects pregnancy in the bitch by measuring levels of a hormone called relaxin.
-This hormone is produced by the developing placenta following implantation of the embryo, and can be detected in the blood in most bitches as early as 22-27 days post breeding.
-The level of relaxin remains elevated throughout gestation (pregnancy), and declines rapidly following the end of the pregnancy.
+Yes.
+The blood test detects pregnancy in the the pregnant dog by measuring levels of a hormone called relaxin.
+This hormone is produced by the developing placenta following implantation of the embryo, and can be detected in the blood in most pregnant females as early as 22-27 days post-breeding.
+The level of relaxin remains elevated throughout pregnancy, and declines rapidly following the end of the pregnancy.